sillysam100/oemer/README.md

 #### Symbol Alignment

-Determine the alignment between different parts of notes.
-Notes being classfied to the same position are considered in the same beat.
+Determine the alignment between different notes in different tracks.
+Notes being paired together (horizontally) are considered at the same beat position in that measure.
 In other words, notes within the same beat should have the same accumulated beats beforehand across parts.
 We thus can further use this assumption to adjust the rhythm type of the previous notes.

 #### Beat Adjustment